mmcomp/go-rest-mysql-base/README.md

-# GO Bae Restful with Gin and Mysql
+# GO Base Restful with Gin and Mysql